An agricultural technician could...

 - Do Different Tree Species Grow at the Same Rate?

 - Do Oranges Lose or Gain Vitamin C After Being Picked?

 - Do Potatoes Regulate the Formation of New Sprouts?

 - Dust Busters: How No-Plow Farmers Try to Save Our Soil

-Do you have a specific question about a career in Biotechnology that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as an Agricultural Technician that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - BLS.
 (2009).
 Occupational Outlook Handbook (OOH), 2008-09 Edition, Bureau of Labor Statistics.
 Retrieved May 1, 2009, from http://www.bls.gov/oco/